 Education: Attended the London School of Economics

-He plays the harmonica, tambourine, guitar and piano.
+Plays the harmonica, tambourine, guitar and piano.

 Childhood friends with band mate Keith Richards.

-Nominated for 16 Grammy Awards, solo and with The Rolling Stones, and won twice.
+Nominated for 16 Grammy Awards, solo and with The Rolling Stones, and won twice

-He's also known for saying, "I'd rather be dead than singing "Satisfaction" when I'm 45."
+Once said, "I'd rather be dead than singing "Satisfaction" when I'm 45."

-Timeline: 1960 - Lead singer of Little Boy Blue and the Blue Boys.
+1960 - Lead singer of Little Boy Blue and the Blue Boys.
 Keith Richards later joins the band.

-1962-present - Lead singer of The Rolling Stones.
+Lead singer of The Rolling Stones.